Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Design-wise, the U7-Lite is very much the mini version of the U7 Pro Max.
 It’s a palm-size round AP with a ring of status lights on top that can handle fewer concurrent clients with lesser estimated coverage.
 However, the 2.5Gbps PoE-in port means it can likely deliver Gig+ real-world wireless performance, which is generally more than enough in most cases.

-Gig+, or Gig Plus, conveys a speed grade faster than 1Gbps but slower than 2Gbps.
+Gig+, or Gig Plus, denotes a speed grade that is faster than 1Gbps but slower than 2Gbps.
 So, it’s 1.5Gbps, give or take a couple hundred megabits per second, and it’s not speedy enough to qualify as Multi-Gig Ethernet or multi-Gigabit.
-Intel coined the term to call its Wi-Fi 6E client chips—the AX210 and AX211—to describe their real-world speeds.
+Intel coined the term to describe its Wi-Fi 6E client chips, the AX210 and AX211, in terms of their real-world speeds.

 U7-IW: A light Wi-Fi 7 access point that’s quite impressive on the wired front